rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

     RPi3#10 -0.21  +/-0.01    0.916 +/-0.003

 In order to estimate the amount of random variation in the offsets, RPi3#5 which had the maximum offset was tested 10 times over as many days.
 That result is shown in the next table.

+# Trouble Shooting {#trouble-shooting}

+Occasionally, things will go wrong on install, startup or shutdown of pps-client.

+On install, this can happen if a new Linux kernel has just been installed but pps-client was not removed before the new kernel was installed.
+In this case, attempting to install or remove pps-client will result in error messages to the effect that certain files can't be found, usually because the

+    /lib/modules/`uname -r`/kernel/drivers/misc

+directory name has been changed to correspond to the new Linux kernel and the old pps-client files got left in the old directory.

+# Known Bugs {#known-bugs}